googleads/googleads-mobile-flutter/packages/firebase_admob/README.md

 #### Dart Example

-When creating a `NativeAd` in Dart, setup is similar to Banners and Interstitials.
-You need at least an ad unit id and the `factoryId` that matches the id used to register the `NativeAdFactory` in Java/Kotlin/Obj-C/Swift.
+When creating a `NativeAd` in Dart, setup is similar to `BannerAd` or `InterstitialAd` with an additional requirement of a `factoryId` that matches the id used to register the `NativeAdFactory` in Java/Kotlin/Obj-C/Swift.
 An example of this implementation is seen below.
 Also, remember that testing should always be done with the `NativeAd.testAdUnitId`.

 ```dart